Forward-Nexus/fwdai-pro/pro-os/commands/newthread.md

 Before generating the message, ensure:

 - [ ] Roundtable is updated with current work
-- [ ] Your project-notes.md reflects latest understanding
+- [ ] Your workspace files for collaboration reflects latest understanding
 - [ ] Any in-progress work is saved
 - [ ] Message is clear and actionable
 - [ ] File references use @ syntax